wp-plugins/twitter-tweets-button/readme.txt

 ### If you found any bug in our Twitter button plus plugin or have a question contact us at support@wpdevart.com.

-Dear users, also we recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [Facebook like box WordPress](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress YouTube Embed](https://wordpress.org/plugins/youtube-video-player) .
+Dear users, also we recommend you to take a look for this useful plugins - [WordPress Maintenance mode plugin](https://wordpress.org/plugins/coming-soon-page/), [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget/), [Facebook like box WordPress](https://wordpress.org/plugins/like-box/),  [WordPress Lightbox](https://wordpress.org/plugins/wp-lightbox-2), [WordPress YouTube Embed](https://wordpress.org/plugins/youtube-video-player), [WordPress Countdown](https://wordpress.org/plugins/widget-countdown) .

 == Installation ==